MicrosoftDocs/biztalk-docs/biztalk/core/how-to-create-a-send-port1.md

 ---
-description: "Learn more about: How to Create a Send Port"
+description: "Learn how to create BizTalk Server send ports for JD Edwards EnterpriseOne."
 title: "How to Create a Send Port1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"